mdalzell/mattdalzell.com/src/content/about.md

 * As a senior software engineer on the Member Experience team, lead development of a consumer-facing React application responsible for nine figures of annual loan originations.
 * Collaborated with internal stakeholders in product, design, and customer service to extend the functionality of a loan servicing application within Bread's financing platform.
-* Implemented RBAC into React applications via Okta integration.
+* Implemented scopes-based access control in a React application using Okta.
 * Automated deployment of React applications by writing a python script to configure LaunchDarkly feature flags via REST API requests.
 * Lead a working group that created an online training course covering Bread's frontend tech stack, architecture, and infrastructure in order to help better onboard new engineers.
 * Designed and implemented the public REST API interface for a Go microservice that handles loan payments and autopay enrollment.